swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 // implicit @diagnose(DiagGroupID, as: warning)
 // implicit @diagnose(DiagGroupID, as: error)
-public func foo() // DiagGroupID diagnoses as an error
+public func foo() // DiagGroupID is diagnosed as an error

 // implicit @diagnose(DiagGroupID, as: warning)
 // implicit @diagnose(DiagGroupID, as: error)